<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <guid isPermaLink="false">http://blog.peplau.com.br/?p=894</guid>

-<description><![CDATA[<div class="lr_horizontal_share" data-share-url="https://blog.peplau.com.br/automatic-sitecore-nuget-upgrades-with-powershell/"></div>One of the most tedious tasks in any Sitecore upgrade is to update your NuGet references.
+<description><![CDATA[<div class="lr_horizontal_share" data-share-url="http://blog.peplau.com.br/automatic-sitecore-nuget-upgrades-with-powershell/"></div>One of the most tedious tasks in any Sitecore upgrade is to update your NuGet references.
 If your projects have so many NuGet references on packages.config, and in special with Helix solutions, updating everything manually can take you several hours.
 To the rescue, I&#8217;ve created this Powershell Script, which you can use to save your precious time.
 What [&#8230;]]]></description>

 <content:encoded><![CDATA[<p>One of the most tedious tasks in any Sitecore upgrade is to update your NuGet references.
 If your projects have so many NuGet references on <em>packages.config</em>, and in special with Helix solutions, updating everything manually can take you several hours.</p>